wizard1238/network-tick-tac-toe/readme.md

 # Getting Started with Client

 Put `Game.java` into the same directory as your code.
 Add [gson](https://github.com/google/gson) to the java project.
-Change the static String `url` to the url of the server.
+Change the static String `url` in `Game.java` to the url of the server.
 Methods are listed here

 - `startNewGame`: Returns a string with the game code.
 - `checkJoined`: Returns void when another client has joined the same game.
 Takes string `gameCode` as a parameter.